 Students are welcome to pause, relax, eat and drink in the student lounge.
 Smoking, in all forms (e.g., cigarettes, e-cigarettes), and chewing tobacco are not allowed in the building.
 If students wish to smoke or chew tobacco, they may do so outside of the building in designated areas.
-Absolutely no food or beverage are allowed in the labs.
 Absolutely no food or beverage are allowed in the classrooms unless approved by the campus administration.